 I also acknowledge that we live in a fallen world.
 When it comes to food, this means we have broken bodies and broken relationships with food.
 This is a result of the brokenness around us and our sin.

 The goal is to live in light of redemption.
 We belong to Jesus and have lives to live to God’s glory.
-My deep desire is that food is not an encumbrance, something that consumes our minds, wracks us with guilt, shame, or fear.
+My deep desire is that food is not an encumbrance.
+Something that consumes our minds and wracks us with guilt, shame, or fear.
 But, rather, something that we get to enjoy with thankfulness, fuel our bodies with, enjoy with others, and see God’s goodness through.

 It may seem impossible now, but there is hope.